-We believe that only genetically slower growing breeds should be used, which are less likely to develop these welfare problems.
+We believe that only genetically slower growing breeds should be used, as these are less likely to develop these welfare problems.

-Not providing chickens with enough space can lead to poor welfare by preventing chickens from moving around and exercising properly.
-It can also be more difficult to maintain good air and litter (substrate covering the floor) quality when birds are kept in overcrowded conditions.
+Keeping chickens in overcrowded conditions lowers their wellbeing, as it stops them from moving around and exercising properly.
+It can also be more difficult to maintain good quality air and litter (the material covering the floor).

-When the total bird weight within a square metre of floor space is higher than 30 kilogrammes, e.g. 15, 2kg birds, there is an increase in the risk of serious welfare problems developing.
-Many meat chickens are reared at a total bird weight of 38 kilogrammes per square metre, e.g. 19, 2kg birds.
+When the total bird weight within a square metre of floor space is higher than 30kg - such as 15 x 2kg birds - there's a higher risk of serious welfare problems developing.
+Many meat chickens are reared at a total bird weight of 38kg per square metre, such as 19 x 2kg birds.